Skip to product information

 Sale Sold out

+Tax included.
 Shipping calculated at checkout.

-In the beginning—for Romans, at least, there was Janus, the double-faced deity of beginnings & harbors & endings & passageways, of duality & contradiction, an icon of public space and the home alike, the only god named prior to Jupiter in roll calls of the pantheon.
-Janus’ double-visage and shrine were included on coinage; whether or not their shrine’s doorways were open signaled whether the state was at peace or at war.
-Sometimes they had four faces, not just two: a Janus overlooked the quandrants of the Roman forum.
-Sometimes their heads were an old man and a young man, other times they were a woman and a man, other times two men, other times a man and a boy.
-And in what remains a dispute, they may have once been a living ruler.* Janus was everywhere always, seeing all of time, all the time.
-Yet Janus remains one of the most elusive ancient deities for contemporary scholars to understand fully.
-Their ubiquity has turned them into a kind of wash of generality.
+In the beginning—for Romans, at least—there was Janus, the double-faced deity of beginnings & harbors & endings & passageways, duality & contradiction, an icon of public space & the home alike, & the only god named prior to Jupiter in roll calls of the pantheon.
+Janus’ faces adorned coins, & their shrine’s doorways being opened or closed signaled whether the state was at peace or at war.
+Sometimes they had four faces, not just two: it was this double-of-a-double-Janus who overlooked the quandrants of the forum.
+Sometimes their heads were an old man and a young man, other times they were a woman and a man, other times two adult men, and even other times a man and a boy.
+Legend held that they were once a living ruler, but it had been so long ago even then that Janus was only mythic.

 A vetiver’s vetiver for a god’s god, Janus EdP also shares a central contradiction with its namesake.
 Upon its opening, you’ll smell a bold, rich, dark, sooty, iodine-heavy vetiver: woodsy and gruff, even somewhat violent.
-Yet during its dry-down, Janus EdP transitions into a more traditionally femme vetiver-floral: airy, slightly salinated, almost aquatic, with unmistakable white blooms.
+Yet during its dry-down, Janus EdP transitions into a more traditionally femme vetiver-floral: airy, slightly salinated, almost aquatic, with unmistakable blooms.

-Two things can be, and often are, true at once.
+Two things can be—and often are—true at once.

 Notes include: cucumber, marjoram, magnolia, violet, geranium, vetiver, fireworks